 - Leverage Coaching and Mentorship – A strong support network that understands the discomfort and stress an employee feels is important, but even more valuable is one-on-one time with a trusted partner in addressing those issues.

 - Train Your Team to Recognize the Signs – Everyone in your organization is busy.
 Frequently, even when looking for the signs, it’s difficult to see the difference between normal work-stress and the creeping risk of burnout.
 That’s why it’s so important to train everyone in your organization to recognize those symptoms.
 Hold a short training session, put up a poster that reminds people of the physical and emotional symptoms, and encourage people to be open in voicing concern if they suspect their coworkers are starting to get overwhelmed.

-If you’re interested in learning how to better identify the warning signs of burnout, build a culture to manage them, and work with top performers to avoid burnout that impacts their health, consider the value of coaching for your organization.
+If you’re interested in learning how to better identify the warning signs of burnout, build a culture to manage them, and work with top performers to avoid burnout that impacts their health, request a demo below.